syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Getting-Started.md

-3. In the Choose a Database Model window, click Dataset, and then click Next.
+3.In the Choose a Database Model window, click Dataset, and then click Next.